gouthampai/thoughts-and-musings/src/content/posts/deploy-net-10-service-to-container-app.md

     - PACKAGE_ACCESS_TOKEN - the PAT you created before with packages:read access

 ### Time to deploy!
 Assuming you have set everything up correctly, you should be able to kick off a workflow in your github repository and see it successfully deploy to your new container app.
-Let's test if your newly deployed container app web api works!
-In Postman, make a http request to your container app.
+Let's test if your newly deployed container app Web API works!
+In Postman, make a GET request to your container app.
 If you need to, grab the url for your container app from Azure.
 It should be something ending in `azurecontainerapps.io`.
-Make a request to `<your container app url>/todos/1` and you should get back some JSON as you did before when running the service locally.
+Make a GET request to `<your container app url>/todos/1` and you should get back some JSON as you did before when running the service locally.
 Congrats!
 You have successfully deployed a .NET 10 Web API to an Azure Container App!

 #### Sources
 [Deploy to Azure Container Apps with Github Actions](https://learn.microsoft.com/en-us/azure/container-apps/github-actions)